AlexMili/torch-dataframe/doc/10_batchframe.md

 ```
 ({
    self        = Dataframe           --
   [retriever   = function|Df_Array]  -- If you have only provided one of the defaults you can add the other retriever here
+  [label_shape = string]             -- The shape in witch the labels should be provided.
+Some criterion require
+	 to subset the labels on the column and not the row, e.g. `nn.ParallelCriterion`,
+	 and thus the shape must be `NxM` or `NxMx1` for it to work as expected.
 })
 ```